sarahciston/codingcare/_drafts/notesworkshop.md

 V: We are our dissertations.
 Everything you do from now on.
 Five Qs dont feel like they have to match part to part.
 Be in conversation.
 What is it you're finding in those folks interesting and important to you.
 The things are also circulating in your project and in your guidebook and manifesto.
 Translations.

-E: Depersonalize a little for the job market.
+Em: Depersonalize a little for the job market.
 It's also the work which speaks for itself.
 Examples of DIY practices older references.
 Calle, Horn, Hershmann

 ~~~~~~~~